metacosm/articles/2022/en/red-hat-developers-blogs/josdk-part-2.md

+# Simplify Kubernetes Operator development with the Java Operator SDK

 [Java Operator SDK](https://javaoperatorsdk.io), or JOSDK, is an open source project that aims to simplify the task of creating [Kubernetes](https://kubernetes.io) Operators using Java.
 The project was started by [Container Solutions](https://container-solutions.com), and Red Hat is now a major contributor.